Murder of Suzanne Marie Collins: Trial and execution of Alley

-In spite of his attempt to convince a jury that he had multiple personality disorder, Alley was convicted on March 18, 1987, of murder in the first degree and on May 17, 1987, was sentenced to death.
+In spite of his attempt to convince a jury that he had multiple personality disorder, Alley was convicted on March 17, 1987, of murder in the first degree and on May 18, 1987, was sentenced to death.
 He was also convicted of aggravated kidnapping and aggravated rape, for which he received consecutive forty-year sentences.
 He was scheduled to die by electrocution May 2, 1990, but was reprieved indefinitely by the state Court of Criminal Appeals.

-A Shelby County judge denied Alley's initial request for state-funded DNA testing of 11 samples of physical evidence, saying he (Alley) hadn't shown "reasonable probability" that he wouldn't have been prosecuted or convicted if the tests were in his favor.
+A Shelby County judge denied Alley's initial request for state-funded DNA testing of 11 samples of physical evidence, saying Alley had not shown "reasonable probability" that he wouldn't have been prosecuted or convicted if the tests were in his favor.

 After numerous appeals, Alley was executed by lethal injection at the Riverbend Maximum Security Institution in Nashville, Tennessee, on the morning of June 28, 2006; he was pronounced dead at 2:12 a.m.
 The length of Alley's appeals process caused Collins' family to successfully work for limitations on groundless habeas corpus appeals.
 The amount of time between the murder and Alley's execution (20 years, 11 months, 14 days) was longer than Suzanne Collins had been alive (19 years, 1 month, 4 days) when she was killed.

 On April 30, 2019, Alley's daughter petitioned the Criminal Court for Shelby County for the DNA test that was denied prior to his execution.
 A judge denied the request on November 18, 2019.

 In 2021, the Innocence Project teamed up with conservative litigator and former solicitor general resident for President George W. Bush, Paul Clement, to launch an appeal to the Tennessee Court of Criminal Appeals on behalf of the estate Sedley Alley.
 According to the Innocence Project, there was weak physical and eyewitness identification evidence against him.
-The tire tracks found at the crime scene were not from Sedley's vehicle and recovered shoe prints did not match his shoes.
-Key eyewitness accounts also don't match Sedley's description (the witnesses described a 5-foot 6-inch to 5-foot 8-inch man with short brown hair and dark complexion, while Alley was a 6-foot 4-inch man with medium red hair and a light complexion).
-He told members of his legal team that he was coerced into confessing to a crime he didn't commit.
-In addition, one of the other students in Collin's class (Thomas Bruce) was proven to be a killer 20 years later, while her boyfriend John Borrup not only matched the description, but was unaware that she had been seeing another man.
+The tire tracks found at the crime scene were not from Sedley's vehicle, and recovered shoe prints did not match his shoes.
+Key eyewitness accounts also did not match Alley's description (the witnesses described a 5-foot 6-inch to 5-foot 8-inch man with short brown hair and dark complexion while Alley was a 6-foot 4-inch man with medium red hair and a light complexion).
+Alley told members of his legal team that he was coerced into confessing to a crime he did not commit.
+In addition, one of the other students in Collins' class (Thomas Bruce) was proven to be a killer 20 years later while her boyfriend John Borrup not only matched the description but was unaware that she had been seeing another man.